Vortex Mass in Superfluid Fermi Gases along the BEC-BCS Crossover: Massive point-vortex model

 \section{Massive point-vortex model}

-In a thin disk geometry, vortices are constrained to have their axis aligned perpendicular to the plane of the disk.
+In a thin disk geometry, vortices are constrained to have their axes aligned perpendicular to the plane of the disk.
 The vortices can be considered as small filaments, and the degrees of freedom that do not correspond to in-plane motion can be neglected.
-In this context, a common model to describe the dynamics of vortices is the point-vortex model, in which the vortices are approximated by point particles excerting forces on each other.
-Each vortex has a vortex charge $\Gamma_j$, equal to an integer multiple of the circulation quantum $2\pi \hbar/m_B$, leading to the following velocity field
+In this context, a common model to describe the dynamics of vortices is the point-vortex model, in which the vortices are approximated by point particles exerting forces on each other.
+Each vortex has a position $\mathbf r_j$ and a vortex charge $\Gamma_j$, equal to an integer multiple of the circulation quantum $h/(2m)$, leading to the following velocity field

 around each vortex.
 Each vortex is assumed to move in the velocity field caused by all other vortices, undergoing a Magnus force.
 The Magnus force (per unit length of the vortex filament) on the $i$the vortex is given by \citep{saffman1993}